 Rue Anemone is a native erect perennial forb growing 4 to 8 inches high on smooth slender stems.

 The leaves are compound, both basal and on the stem.
 Basal leaves are stalked, 2 to 3 times parted, each leaflet distinct, stalked, rounded, with teeth (lobes) toward the tip.
 Basal leaves rise directly from a cluster of three or four elongated tubers.
 These leaves have a smooth surface with a fine network of veins and are green to purplish-green in color.
 Stems leaves resemble the basal leaves but can be stalkless.
-There is usually a pair of 3-parted involucral bracts under the inflorescence which appear opposite each other forming a whorl and when stalkless they appear to be 6.
-These are bracts and not true leaves.
+There is usually a pair of 3-parted involucral bracts under the inflorescence which appear opposite each other forming a whorl and when stalkless they appear to be just 6 lobes.
+These are bracts (modified leaves without buds) and not true leaves.
 The Bracts are longer than wide and usually with 3 blunt lobes.

 The inflorescence is a few-flowered (1 to 5 flowers) loose cluster (umbel shape) rising from the stem above the whorl of stem bracts.
 The umbel shape makes this species unique in the North American Thalictrum genus.

 The flowers are very delicate looking, 3/4 inch wide, on slender stalks, without petals but with the 5 to 10 showy sepals ranging in color from white to pinkish.
 The stamens number 7 to 30, with white filaments and yellow anthers.
 These are shorter than the sepals.
 Pistils are numerous.

-Seed: Fertile flowers produce from 8 to 12 1/3 inch long dry achenes with prominent veining (8 to 10) on the sides.
+Seed: Fertile flowers produce from 8 to 12 dry achenes, 1/3 inch long, with prominent veining (8 to 10) on the sides.

 Habitat: Rue Anemone grows from a black tuberous root system, preferring loamy soil but not too much moisture - mesic to dry conditions with dappled sunlight.
 It will be found near wood edges, thickets, river banks.
 Re-seeding is the primary means of spreading.
 After flowering, it can have more shade when the upper tree canopy leafs out.